vk2tds/SamilLogger/README.md

-# Samil Solar inverter logger based on ESP8266 - fork of https://github.com/jantenhove/GoodWeLogger
+# Samil Solar inverter logger based on ESP8266

 This ESP8266 firmware enables you to read information from a Samil solar inverter through it's RS485 bus.
 Sending information to a MQTT broker is supported, as well as uploading information to [PVoutput](https://pvoutput.org/).
+This is a fork of https://github.com/jantenhove/GoodWeLogger

 ## Requirements
   - Samil inverter with RS485 connector